Docker Compose でのサービス定義

 Items under blkio_config.device_read_bps, blkio_config.device_read_iops, blkio_config.device_write_bps, blkio_config.device_write_iops, devices and volumes are also treated as mappings where key is the target path inside the container.

-For example, the input below:
+For example, the following input:

 services: